Easy vegan strawberry cupcakes that are packed with fresh strawberries and flavor! They are soft and fluffy and come together in just 1 bowl.

 Making the vegan strawberry cupcakes:

-- Add all your strawberries to a blender or food processor.
-Puree until there are no more chunks.
+- Add all your strawberries to a blender or food processor and puree until smooth.
 Set aside.

-- Add all the dry ingredients to a large mixing bowl and mix until combined or until there are no more big lumps.
-If you're using the food dye, use it with the wet ingredients.
+- Add all the dry ingredients to a large mixing bowl and mix until well combined and there are no big lumps.
+If you're using beetroot powder, mix it with the dry ingredients.

-- Add the strawberry puree and rest of the wet ingredients to the mixing bowl.
+- Add the strawberry puree and the rest of the wet ingredients to the mixing bowl.
+If you're using food dye, add it at the same time.
 Fold the mixture until just combined.
-The batter should be thick and bubbly.
-Lumps in the batter are fine as long as they aren't lumps of flour.
-Over mixing the batter will result in dense cupcakes.
+The batter should be thick and slightly bubbly.
+Some lumps in the batter are fine, as long as they aren't lumps of flour.
+Avoid overmixing the batter, otherwise your cupcakes will be dense.

-- Bake the cupcakes in the oven for 18-20 minutes or until you can insert a skewer or toothpick into a cupcake and it comes out clean.
-The baking time will depend on your cupcake tray and size of your individual cupcakes.
+- Bake the cupcakes for 18-20 minutes or until you can insert a toothpick into one of the middle cupcakes and it comes out clean.
+The baking time will depend on the size of your cupcakes.

 - Cool the cupcakes in the tray for 5 minutes then transfer them to a cooling rack.
 These cupcakes may brown underneath which is normal.
-If you eat the cupcakes immediately, they may stick a little to the liners and will be very moist (this is due to the high amount of fruit in the recipe).
-However, when they cool, they'll peel away more easily and the texture will change.
+If you eat the cupcakes immediately, they may stick a little to the liners and will be very moist (this is due to the high amount of strawberries in the recipe).
+However, when the cupcakes cool, they'll peel away from the liners more easily and the texture will change.

 Decorating and serving the vegan strawberry cupcakes:

-- When the cupcakes are completely cool, use a piping bag with a star shaped nozzle to frost the cupcakes.
-Alternatively, use a knife to spread the frosting on the cupcakes.
-Decorate with fresh strawberries and freeze-dried strawberries/raspberries if desired.
+- When the cupcakes are completely cool, use a piping bag or spatula to decorate the cupcakes, as desired.
+Top the cupcakes with fresh strawberries and freeze-dried strawberries/raspberries if desired.
+Serve immediately.

 Notes

-- For gluten free cupcakes, it's much easier to bake my gluten free strawberry cake as cupcakes.
-However, if you'd like to make the above recipe gluten free, substitute the all-purpose plain flour with 175g (1 ¾ cups) almond flour, 165g (1 ½ cups) potato starch and 35g (⅓ cup) corn starch.
+For gluten-free cupcakes, it's easiest to bake my gluten-free strawberry cake in a cupcake tin.
+If you'd like to make the above recipe gluten-free, replace the all-purpose plain flour with 175g (1 ¾ cups) almond flour, 165g (1 ½ cups) potato starch and 35g (⅓ cup) cornstarch.
 All the other ingredients/steps are the same.
-This will give you ~14-16 cupcakes which are more flat than pictured.
-Gluten free flours are less absorbent than all-purpose flour so we have to add significantly more flour.
-I've tried this recipe with 1:1 gluten free flours but the final cupcakes weren't as pleasant.
+Even though we're using more flour, the batter will be runnier.
+You'll ~14-16 cupcakes which are flatter than the original.
+This recipe does not work well with Bob's Red Mill 1:1 gluten-free flour.

 Nutrition